Megha0704/Kalvakota-Megha-PDFA-Changing-Screensaver/proposal.md

 - The screen will automatically load as a full screen and minimize.
 - Artwork will show up in the correct format and pixelation
 - Button to change artworks will work properly
+- User will be able to interact with the user interface properly

 Minimal Viable Outcome:
 - Code will automatically pull up a full screen.